Marriott International: Animal welfare controversy

-Great America parks
+Great America theme parks

 Marriott developed three theme parks, of which two opened: Marriott's Great America in Santa Clara, California and Marriott's Great America in Gurnee, Illinois.
 A third site was proposed but never built in the Washington D.C. area, but was cancelled due to strong opposition by surrounding residents.
 The parks were operated by Marriott from 1976 until 1984, and were themed to celebrate American history.
-The American-themed areas under Marriott's tenure of ownership included "Carousel Plaza" (the first section beyond the main gates); small-town-themed "Hometown Square"; "The Great Midwest Livestock Exposition At County Fair" with a Turn of the Century rural-fair theme; "Yankee Harbor", inspired by a 19th-century New England port; "Yukon Territory," resembling a Canadian/Alaskan logging camp; and the French Quarter-modeled "Orleans Place".
 At the opening, the parks had nearly identical layouts.

 In 1984, Marriott disposed of its theme park division; both parks were sold and today are associated with national theme park chains.
+Following the 2024 merger between Cedar Fair and Six Flags, both parks are now owned by Six Flags.

-The Gurnee location was sold to Six Flags where it operates today as Six Flags Great America.
+The Gurnee location was sold to Six Flags in 1984 where it operates today as Six Flags Great America.
 The Santa Clara location was sold to the City of Santa Clara, who retained the underlying property and sold the park to Kings Entertainment Company, renamed Paramount Parks in 1993.
 From 1993 to 2006, the Santa Clara location was known as Paramount's Great America.
-In 2006, Paramount Parks was acquired by Cedar Fair Entertainment Company; the Santa Clara park operates today as California's Great America.
+In 2006, Paramount Parks was acquired by Cedar Fair Entertainment Company, then Cedar Fair merged with Six Flags in 2024.
+The Santa Clara park operates today as California's Great America.
+The land of the Santa Clara, California, park was sold to the real estate company Prologis by Cedar Fair prior to the merger in 2022, with plans to close the Santa Clara park by 2033 at the latest.
 In the years after their sale, the layouts of both of the parks have diverged substantially.